Everything you need to know about fondue

 Which types of bread go best with fondue?

-Is fondue free from lactose?
+Is fondue lactose-free?

 What should I do with the leftover fondue?